joaks1/PyMsBayes/doc/source/tutorials/background.rst

    :alt: divergence model 123

-   A cartoon showing the most general model of divergence where all three population-pairs of lizards that diverge at unique times.
+   A cartoon showing the most general model of divergence where all three pairs of lizard populations diverge at unique times.

 Being energetic herpetologists, we go out and sample individuals from each of the lizard populations, and from those individuals collect DNA sequence data from one or more orthologous loci per pair of populations.
-You can find our sequence data in fasta format in the |lizard-seq-dir|_ directory.
+You can find our example sequence data in fasta format in the |lizard-seq-dir|_ directory.
 We know that the sequences of a locus are related by a genealogy, and that the shape of this genealogy is governed by demographic processes.